ethosdev/ethosdev.github.io/beacon-chain.md

 Each validator needs a balance of 32 ETH to get activated.
 A user staking 32 ETH into a deposit contract on Ethereum mainnet, will activate one validator.

-The Beacon Chain deactivates ("forced exit") all validators whose balance reaches 16 ETH; stakers will be able to withdraw any remaining validator balance but not in eth2 Phase 0.
+The Beacon Chain deactivates ("forced exit") all validators whose balance reaches 16 ETH; stakers will be able to withdraw any remaining validator balance likely in 2023.

 Validators can also "voluntary exit" after serving for 2,048 epochs, around 9 days.